 Key Changes (from April 2027):

 These changes may result in increased income tax liability for beneficiaries in higher tax bands.
-It’s crucial to revisit your estate planning strategy to ensure it aligns with the new rules.
+Estate planning strategies should be reviewed ahead of 2027 to consider the combined impact of income tax and IHT on inherited pensions.

 Pension Transfer Process Rules and Additional Details